Nike-Inc/gimme-aws-creds/README.md

   - call - OTP via Voice call
   - sms - OTP via SMS message
 - resolve_aws_alias - y or n.
 If yes, gimme-aws-creds will try to resolve AWS account ids with respective alias names (default: n).
 This option can also be set interactively in the command line using `-r` or `--resolve` parameter
+- include_path - y or n.
+This is optional.
+If yes the full role path to the role name will be included in your profile name. (default: n)
 - remember_device - y or n.
 If yes, the MFA device will be remembered by Okta service for a limited time.
 This option can also be set interactively in the command line using `-m` or `--remember-device`
 - output_format - `json` or `export`, determines default credential output format, can be also specified by `--output-format FORMAT` and `-o FORMAT`.